disha335/my_portfolio/README.md

 # my_portfolio
-This is my personal portfolio website containing 4 sections of profile, resume ,portfolio and resume.
+This is my personal portfolio website containing 4 sections of profile, resume ,portfolio and contact.
 I have made this simple website using html,css and javascript.